albertpaulp/sundown/README.md

 location.temperature('c') =>  Returns temp. in Celsious.
 ```

-Each time when you call ```location.temperature``` you are reusing weather data from existing instance, so it might not be always latest it doesn't refresh weather data unless you call ```refresh``` on that object.
+Each time when you call ```location.temperature``` you are reusing weather data from existing instance, so it may not serve latest information, instance doesn't refresh weather information unless you call ```refresh``` on that object.

 To delete current weather information instance,